 Does your demo use Spark standalone?

 Miss the webinar or want to see it again?
-‘Analytics Showtime: Spark Powered by Scylla’, is available for viewing on-demand.
+‘Analytics Showtime: Spark Powered by ScyllaDB’, is available for viewing on-demand.